avenging/mule-test/README.md

 Create 2 projects within openshift

 * oc login (login as a user)
-* oc create-project mule-dev
+* oc new-project mule-dev
-* oc create-project mule-uat
+* oc new-project mule-uat

 Make sure you are intially using the mule-dev project